AikoPath/AikoPath.github.io/_posts/2021-04-04-The-most-productive-shell-commands-and-command-line-tricks.markdown

 ```

 ---
-As there are many more commands that will help you be productive I will be constantly updating this list when I come across new jewels so you might want to bookmark this article for future references.
+As there are many more commands that will help you be productive I will be constantly updating this list when I come across new jewels, so you might want to bookmark this article for future references.

-In the mean time share your favorite command in the comments.
+In the meantime share your favorite command in the comments.